DirecTV dropping Newsmax: Just business or political bias?

 Newsmax isn’t the only smaller conservative cable network to find itself left out in the cold by cable providers.

-Last year, DirecTV and Verizon ended their contracts with the San Diego-based One America News Network (OAN) following an aggressive pressure campaign from critics who argued the content on OAN was harmful.
+Last year, DirecTV and Verizon ended their contracts with the San Diego-based OAN following an aggressive pressure campaign from critics who argued the content on OAN was harmful.
 Newsmax remains on a number of other cable providers.

-“Corporations don’t want to pay money for content that is not of value to them and it’s in Newsmax’s interest to create a lot of sturm and drang around this,” said Matt Gertz, a senior fellow at Media Matters for America, a liberal media watchdog that has been involved in extensive pressure campaigns to get conservative networks taken off the air.
+“Corporations don’t want to pay money for content that is not of value to them and it’s in Newsmax’s interest to create a lot of Sturm und Drang around this,” said Matt Gertz, a senior fellow at Media Matters for America, a liberal media watchdog that has been involved in extensive pressure campaigns to get conservative networks taken off the air.

 “That there’s some sort of political censorship going on, because that’s a much better story to tell their viewers … rather than acknowledging that their product is not worth enough to this carrier for them to distribute it.”